norah141291/pdsnd_github/README.md

 post your work on github

 ### Description
-this project is about puttin what we have learned about version control and github into practice.
+this project is about putting what we have learned about version control and github into practice.

 ### Files used
 .gitignore.txt
 readme.md
+bikeshare.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.